-IsoEnergy has not yet had to consider appointing new members to the Board.
+IsoEnergy has not yet had to consider appointing new members to the Board, other than Mr. Gabruch who is the current President and Chief Executive Officer of the Corporation.
 However, IsoEnergy's Compensation and Governance Committee is responsible for assisting the Board in respect of the nomination of directors and identifying new candidates for appointment to the Board.